selkhayri/Fake_News_Detector/README.md

 ### Folders and files

-* API Scraper/scraper.py: The python file used to retrieve articles from the news source.
+* API Scraper/scraper.py: The python file using API calls to retrieve articles from the news source.
-* API Scraper/mediastack.txt: The file containin json data about the retrieved articles.
+* API Scraper/mediastack.txt: The file containing json data about the retrieved articles.
 * Classifier/classify.py: The python file used to classify the articles.
 * data/news.sqlite: The sqlite database used to store the articles as well as their classification.
 * data/1 and data/2: Folders containing the labeled data used to train and test the machine learning mode.
 * logs/scraper.log
 * nlp/stop_words_english.txt: The text file containing stop words on top of the ones identified by the spacy library.
 * *.pkl files: The pickle files used to marshall and unmarshall python objects